exoplatform/exo-documentation/docs/ManageTasks.rst

 Searching for a task works the same within the TASKS tab and within a project.

-To search for a task you can either use the filter field allowing to search a task through a keyword or use the filter drawer which allows to make an advanced search with multiple criteria.
+To quickly find a task, you can use the filter field, to filter based on the list of tasks displayed.
+But for more an advanced search with multiple criteria.
 It also allows to group and sort tasks.

 .. _SearchTaskFilterField: